-When almost all data gets cleared in above scenarios, still there is possibility that model cannot give expected results.
+When almost all data gets cleared in the above scenarios, still there is the possibility that the model cannot give the expected results.
 It’s due to values that are significantly different from all other observations.
 Those are nothing but outliers.
-Generally, we do not remove outliers until we have a genuine reason to remove.
+Generally, we do not remove outliers until we have a genuine reason to remove them.
 Sometimes, removing them improves performance, sometimes not.
-But in some cases suspicious values, those are unlikely to happen, should be found out and must be removed from table.
+But in some cases suspicious values, those are unlikely to happen, should be found out and must be removed from the table.

 We hope you understand Data Cleaning in Machine Learning concepts and how to clean data for analysis.
 Get success in your career as a Data Scientist by being a part of the Prwatech, India’s leading Data Science training institute in Bangalore.